 (c) Another benefit of the OPC to the owner is that the owner is able to purchase, maintain and sell any movable or immovable property on the name of the OPC.
-Since OPC is having a separate legal entity, the property will be evaluated as property of the company and not the owner.
+The property will be evaluated as property of the company and not the owner.
 For example the Govt of Delhi has restricted all the persons living in the capital to own only one flat.
 So the owner is restricted to purchase only one flat.
-Any owned by the proprietorship company will also be called his own flat because the proprietorship and the proprietor are one and the same person.
 So the Govt has the objection and his allotment is not legal of the second flat or residence.
 If the same owner makes a OPC and purchases the flat on the name of the OPC, the purchase is legally not objectionable only because the legal entity of the OPC is different from its owner.

-(d) Taxes levied on the proprietorship and proprietor are the same as an individual earning “Income from other sources”.
-Therefore, the tax liability becomes combined and more.
+(d) The tax liability becomes combined and more.
 But if the same person is have a OPC in addition, the taxes on the OPC will be separately levied as per the rates of taxation of the companies.
 Secondly, all the expenses of the firm will be written and accounted separately from the other businesses.
 Even personal expenses cannot be done from the income by the Director of the OPC.
 The net profit earned by the OPC can be further carried forward in the same account by paying the due taxes.
 Therefore, by this method the personal taxes of the owner will not increase.

 (e) The shares in the company cannot be given or allotted to any one else.
 If they are given to another person the company do not remain OPC, because it can have only one share holder.
 However the OPC can be converted into private limited company if two or more number of persons want to take the shares of the OPC.
 In such cases the company will require to file all the documents required for the purpose with the Registrar of Companies and pay the requisite fee to convert the same company into a private limited company.